s15a/eiquidus-dingocoin-fork/README_DINGOCOIN.txt

 Compare databases script
 ============================

 Run it as a regular unprivileged user.
-Compare richlists of two members of cluster.
+Compares richlists of two members of cluster.
 Script would be different in case of more than two cluster members.
 File dorepair.txt in /dev/shm is a sign of errors.

 logfile /home/user/db_sync_check.log